PanosEconomou/notes/Defects/Twisted_Modules.md

 # Extension to Modules

 In the previous example we considered covariance as the requirement for the extension of the group representation.
-And while this is perfectly possible, there is no reason that this is the only possible condition.
+Now we will do this